RazConsta/Gaming-Store/README.md

 # Gaming-Store
-Simple C++ implementation of a gaming store.
+C++ implementation of a gaming store.